 - b.
 Development standards.
 An accessory dwelling unit exceeding 16 feet in height, or 800 square feet, shall observe setbacks referenced in Section 20-30.040.
 Accessory dwelling units that are 800 square feet or less, and no greater than 16 feet in height, shall provide a minimum four-foot side and four-foot rear setback, consistent with this Section. - 16.
 Fire sprinkler system.
 Accessory dwelling units shall not be required to provide fire sprinklers if they are not required for the primary residence.
 The construction of an accessory dwelling unit shall not trigger a requirement for fire sprinklers to be installed in an existing primary dwelling or an existing multifamily dwelling. - 17.
 Ownership.
 The Department shall not impose an owner-occupant requirement on an accessory dwelling unit. before January 1, 2025. - F. Junior accessory dwelling unit.
 The following provisions are intended to set standards, in compliance with California Government Code Section 66333-66339-65852.22, for the development of junior accessory dwelling units so as to increase the supply of smaller and affordable housing while ensuring that such housing remains compatible with the existing neighborhood.
 It is not the intent of this section to override lawful use restrictions as set forth in Conditions, Covenants and Restrictions. - 1.
 General requirements.
 A junior accessory dwelling unit: - a.
 May be located on any lot that allows single-family or multifamily dwellings and that contains only one existing or proposed single-family detached dwelling.
 Only one junior accessory dwelling unit shall be permitted per parcel. - b.
 Is not subject to the density requirements of the General Plan, but shall otherwise be consistent with the General Plan text and diagrams. - c.
 Shall not be used for rentals with terms of less than 30 days. - d.
+A maximum of one JADU per lot is allowed when both provisions of Senate Bill 9

-A lot subdivided through SB 9 (Senate Bill 9, Government Code Section 66411.7) is permitted a maximum of one JADU per lot if the two following requirements are met. - (1) The parcel is located outside of the City's Wildland Urban Interface (WUI). - (2) The street to access the parcel is at least 36 feet wide, with parking provided on both sides or at least 30 feet wide, with parking limited to one side of the street.
+Government Code Sections 65852.21 (Two-unit development) and 66411.7 (Urban lot split) are invoked, provided the two following requirements are met.
+(1) The parcel is located outside of the City's Wildland Urban Interface (WUI).
+(2) The street to access the parcel is at least 36 feet wide, with parking provided on both sides or at least 30 feet wide, with parking limited to one side of the street.

-No JADUs are permitted on lots created through SB 9 which do not meet requirements 1 and 2 above.
+No JADUs are permitted on lots created and developed as allowed by SB 9 which do not meet requirements 1 and 2 above.

 - 2. Permit requirements.
 An application for a junior accessory dwelling unit that complies with all applicable requirements of this section shall be approved ministerially. - 3.
 Application and processing requirements. - a.
 Step one-Submittal.
-The application for a junior accessory dwelling unit permit - shall be submitted to the Department concurrent with an application for a building permit.
+The application for a junior accessory dwelling unit permit shall be submitted to the Department concurrent with an application for a building permit.
 In addition to the standard submittal requirements for a building permit, an application for a junior accessory dwelling unit permit shall include all of the following: